Pune 52: Plot

 Amar Apte is a private detective who makes ends meet by spying on cheating partners.
 He is married to Prachi who silently regrets marrying him despite her parents being against this marriage.
-Amar is not able to meet ends & supported by his in-laws.
+Amar is not able to meet ends and supported by his in-laws.

 On one such assignment, he is able to get a close-up of a lady with her lover as insisted by her husband but gets exposed because of proximity.
 Although he escapes from the scene, later he gets a visit from cops who tells him that he has messed with the wrong guy.
-The lover of the lady he had caught earlier is Mr. Prasad Sathe a prominent businessman & filed a case for breach of privacy.
+The lover of the lady he had caught earlier is Mr. Prasad Sathe a prominent businessman and filed a case for breach of privacy.
 The police take all his earnings from this case as a bribe to hush up the case.

 Later a lady visits Amar who wants to spy on her husband.
 She introduces herself as Neha, wife of Prasad Sathe.
 She hands him the exact amount he had lost bribing the police in advance for the job.
 Later when he visits her home he remarks that Prasad does not stay here, to which she replies that he visits occasionally.

-They start meeting regularly on the pretext of spy work & share their deep feelings.
+They start meeting regularly on the pretext of spy work and share their deep feelings.
 Both start falling in love with each other.
-On the other side when Amar is spying Prasad he finds out the place where he stays & subsequently finds out that Neha is Prasad's mistress while his wife is someone else.
-Enraged Amar confronts Prasad with all the evidence & demands the same fee he had lost earlier because of him.
-Prasad responds that the fee is peanuts for him & he would receive a big paycheck if he does a small job for him.
+On the other side when Amar is spying Prasad he finds out the place where he stays and subsequently finds out that Neha is Prasad's mistress while his wife is someone else.
+Enraged Amar confronts Prasad with all the evidence and demands the same fee he had lost earlier because of him.
+Prasad responds that the fee is peanuts for him and he would receive a big paycheck if he does a small job for him.